OooShiny-Community/migration/old/discourse.md

 - https://github.com/discourse/discourse/blob/master/docs/INSTALL-cloud.md

+With some changes, as we are installing Discourse on the same server as our mail server.

 As root, Clone the Official Discourse Docker Image into /var/discourse.
 You must be root throughout the install process

     sudo -s